Pricofy/geocode-de/docs/DEVELOPMENT.md

 // Tries postal code first (faster, O(1)), then municipality if not found (O(n)).
 //
 // Parameters:
-//   - event: LambdaEvent containing postalCode or municipio in the body
+//   - event: LambdaEvent containing postalCode or municipality in the body
 //
 // Returns:
 //   - GeocodingResult with coordinates and metadata